watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-srv6-sfc-with-sr-aware-functions.md

 Each plane has the following roles:

 * FP: responsible for providing an SR-aware network, classifying services, and applying SFC for each flow.
-   * provide SRv6-aware function using End.AN.
+   * Provide SRv6-aware function using End.AN.
-   * flow classification and TE application with PBR.
+   * Flow classification and TE application with PBR.
-   * redundancy and protection with Anycast and Fast Reroute.
+   * Redundancy and protection with Anycast and Fast Reroute.
 * CP: responsible for controlling Service Segment, calculating SR Policy including SFC, and providing classification rules for each flow.
+   * Collecting LinkState including SRv6 locator, prefix, behavior, and delay.
-   * SR Policy の構築
+   * Calculating and provisioning SR Policies.
-   * flow classification rule の発行による flow と SR Policy の紐付け
-   * Sevice Segment の発行
+   * Applying SR Policies to each flow by provisioning flow classification rule.
+   * Provisioning Service Segments to SR-aware functions.
 * MP: responsible for deploying SR-aware functions, managing resources, and collecting network metrics.
-   * network metrics の取得
-   * network function の管理
+   * Monitoring and deploying network functions.
+   * Managing hypervisor resources.
+   * Collecting metrics about devices, network functions, and SFC service.
 * AP: responsible for providing application interfaces to specify user intent, topology visualization, and notification.
-   * ユーザへのインターフェースの提供
+   * Provide an interface to operators or customers.
-   * as defined in {{!RFC9315}}, intent types include Operational, Rule, Service, Flow, and so on.
+   * Applying intents defined in {{!RFC9315}}, including Operational, Rule, Service, and Flow intents.

 Each component communicates using standardized protocols as described in section 3.2.
 These components are designed to be loosely coupled and cooperate by using an abstraction layer.

-This document suggests the handling of CP by AP, but a detailed design of AP and abstraction layer is out of the scope of this document.
+This document suggests handling CP by AP, but a detailed design of AP is out of the scope of this document.
+This is because AP components and abstraction layers should be designed based on individual network utilization and operator intent.
 In the following sections, details of FP, CP, and MP are explained.

 # Forwarding Plane